Enroll in the ALS Care Locator

 Uninsured Patient Resource

 The Patient Assistance Program (PAP) can help patients in financial need who have no insurance and meet program eligibility requirements.
-Qualified patients may be able to receive RADICAVA ORS® or RADICAVA® IV at no charge.d (see footnote)
+Qualified patients may be able to receive RADICAVA ORS® at no charge.c (see footnote)

 Provide patients with information about the PAP, including eligibility requirements and terms and conditions, with the Patient Assistance Program Brochure.